 With such successes in mind, ESA has begun an initiative devoted to the synergies between space and energy technology called Space for Energy, with solar energy a major element.

-Meanwhile, next week sees the ESA-organised European Space Power Conference in Noordwijkerhout, the Netherlands, covering all aspects of electrical power for space missions, including batteries, power components and nuclear power.
+Meanwhile, April 2014 marked the ESA-organised European Space Power Conference in Noordwijkerhout, the Netherlands, covering all aspects of electrical power for space missions, including batteries, power components and nuclear power.

 Turning light into power, solar arrays are a must-have for the vast majority of satellites.
 With solar arrays sized according to the power needs of the mission, there might be thousands of individual solar cells crammed onto a typical satellite.